Skip to main content

 Heat loss survey

-Use this route when the room measurements, construction assumptions, glazing, or site evidence still need checking.
+The measured route covers room measurements, construction assumptions, glazing, and site evidence that still need checking.

 Output route